kormyen/memex/README.md

 Memex has two modes:

+1. **website** that is read-only and 'sever-less' for easy sharing
-- standalone application for bookmark and note cataloging
+2. **standalone** application for bookmark and note cataloging
-- read-only static 'sever-less' website for sharing with sorting and filtering

 Memex supports:

+- filtering
 - links
 - images
 - notes
 - quotes
 - terms
 - tags
-- filtering

 #### Data

-Data is stored in a human-readable, flat-file database called [Indental](https://wiki.xxiivv.com/#indental) which is made by Devine Lu Linvega
+Stored in a human-readable, flat-file database called [Indental](https://wiki.xxiivv.com/#indental) which is made by Devine Lu Linvega

 - [docs/content/data.ndtl](docs/content/data.ndtl)